What is Kubernetes Orchestration?

 Kubernetes is an open source orchestration system for Docker containers.
 It allows us to manage containerized applications in a clustered environment.
 It streamlines DevOps tasks like deployment, configuration, scaling, versioning, and rolling updates.

 A container offers a remote context in which an app together can work with its environment.
-But containers need to be maintained outwardly and must be distributed and load balanced to sustain the needs of modern applications and infrastructure.
+To sustain the needs of modern applications and infrastructure, one must maintain containers externally and distribute and load balance them.

 Further, data persistence and network configuration make it tough to manage containers and thus, however powerful containers are, they get scalability issues in a clustered environment.